loganlucas13/loganlucas13/README.md

 # Hello, I'm Logan! 👋

 <!-- intro -->
 I'm a Junior at the University of Illinois Chicago studying Computer Science.
+I grew up on a farm in Central Illinois, around 2 hours south of Chicago!
+I initially decided to look into Software Development because of my long-lasting obsession with computers and problem-solving.
 I'm interested and experienced in a wide variety of development areas, but my current focus is on Full-Stack web development.
 Feel free to take a look around and contact me if you have any questions!

 **[Click here for my resume!](Logan_Lucas_resume.pdf)**